 - Sketch the outline of a design onto your needlepoint canvas using a waterproof marker.
 Try to match the marker color to the color you plan to stitch in.
 Or use a pale gray marker.
 You can also trace a painting or drawing onto the canvas.

 As you paint, the canvas holes can get clogged with paint.
-Use the straw to "blow out" the holes periodically.
+Use the tooth picks to push out the paint from the holes periodically.

 - You may need to go back over some colors or touch up the details at the end.
 The paint dries very quickly and so in no time at all you will have your own needlepoint canvas painting.